indix/css-optimum-selector/README.md

   => multiSelector                  ---> argument is jQuery node element
 ```

 CSS selector needs one argument which is a target element.
-Multi selector needs three argument and third argument is optional.
-First two arguments are the target element and third optional argument is number which is relative depth for searching.
+Multi selector need three arguments in which third argument is optional.
+First two arguments are the target elements and third optional argument is number which is relative depth for searching.

 * Snipet